 The Baldosas-Super Tile Design Tool from Chile--click the box in right hand navigation that says "Centro de Diseno"

 If you speak Dutch, (or install a translate toolbar button) this is a great tile floor simulator tool for you.
 Now two tools, Make your own tile simulator.
-Now make your own floor by size of room.
+Now make your own tile.
 Updated since this screen-shot was placed here.
-Creates a pdf of yoru tile design for you if you want it to.
+Creates a pdf of your tile design for you if you want it to.

 Well designed tiles often have elements that match up whether the pattern is arranged in what I call a 'straight tiles' manner or if it is arranged in an "offset" manner.
 This example from a Portuguese floor tile makes illustrates.